 Bonding with your crested gecko is fairly simple once you give it some time to acclimatize itself to you.
 While cresties are unlikely to ever form the deep bond shared with typical household pets like dogs and cats, they can get to a point where they are fairly comfortable in your presence and can “tolerate” your handling.

 Accordingly, in this post, we will be exploring a number of different ways in which you can strengthen the bond you have with your crested gecko over time.

 How To Bond With Your Crested Gecko?
 As with most animals, the easiest way to bond with a Crested Gecko is to feed it from hand.
 Gentle and frequent handling and patience also help to bond with a Crested Gecko.
-By handfeeding the gecko, it will soon associate the human hand with food and bond with you.
+By hand-feeding the gecko, it will soon associate the human hand with

-By far, with these three aspects taken into consideration and your cresty handled accordingly, you should be able to bond with it comfortably.
+By far, with these three aspects taken into consideration and your crested gecko handled accordingly, you should be able to bond with it comfortably.

-In this post, we will also be looking at situations in (or reasons for) which, your cresty may prove to be a tough cookie, unwilling to bond easily, no matter how much you try.
-Alongside, we will also delve into mistakes made by cresty owners that hinder bonding – ones you certainly would like to avoid!
+In this post, we will also be looking at situations in (or reasons for) which, your crested gecko may prove to be a tough cookie, unwilling to bond easily, no matter how much you try.
+Alongside, we will also delve into mistakes made by crestie owners that hinder bonding – ones you certainly would like to avoid!

 Table of Contents

 The Right Age (and Stage!)

 Cresties less than 6 months of age can be rather tough to handle and bond with.
 The initial three months of its life are especially challenging for owners to get around bonding with it.